 (b) The credit union must identify the trade area it wishes to serve, so that the credit union can make periodic site visits to monitory the borrower’s operations.

-- Maximum amount of assets in relation to net worth allowed in secured, unsecured, and unguaranteed commercial loans and in any given category or type of commercial loan;
+(c) Establish a maximum amount of assets, in relation to net worth, allowed in secured, unsecured, and unguaranteed commercial loans.

-- Underwriting standards “commensurate with the size, scope, and complexity of the commercial lending activities and borrowing relationships contemplated”; and
+(f) Underwriting standards commensurate with the size, scope and complexity of the commercial lending activities and borrowing relationships contemplated by the credit union.